A Mini-Batch Method for Solving Nonlinear PDEs with Gaussian Processes: Introduction

 where $\lambda$ is a small regularization parameter, $N$ is the number of samples in the domain, $f_i[\boldsymbol{\phi}_i, u]-y_i$ encodes the PDE equation satisfied at the $i^{\textit{th}}$ sample, and $\boldsymbol{\phi}_i$ represents the linear operators in the $i^{\textit{th}}$ equation.
 Let $\boldsymbol{\phi}=(\boldsymbol{\phi}_1,\dots, \boldsymbol{\phi}_N)$, let $\kappa$ be the kernel associated with $\mathcal{U}$, and let $\Omega$ be the domain of the PDE.
 Denote by $\kappa(\boldsymbol{x}, \boldsymbol{\phi})$ the action of $\boldsymbol{\phi}$ on $\kappa(\boldsymbol{x},\cdot)$ for fixed $\boldsymbol{x}\in \Omega$ and by $\kappa(\boldsymbol{\phi}, \boldsymbol{\phi})$ the action of $\boldsymbol{\phi}$ on $\kappa(\cdot, \boldsymbol{\phi})$.
 By the representer theorem (see \cite[Sec.
 17.8]{owhadi2019operator}), a solution $u^*$ of \eqref{intro_nlprob} satisfies $u^*(\boldsymbol{x}) = \kappa(\boldsymbol{x}, \boldsymbol{\phi})\kappa(\boldsymbol{\phi, \boldsymbol{\phi}})^{-1}\boldsymbol{z}^*, \forall \boldsymbol{x}\in \Omega$, where $\boldsymbol{z}^*$ solves

-Then, \cite{chen2021solving} proposes to solve \eqref{intro_zprob} by the Gauss--Newton method.
-The computational cost of the above GP method grows cubically with respect to the number of samples due to the inversion of the covariance matrix $\kappa(\boldsymbol{\phi}, \boldsymbol{\phi})$.
+Then, \cite{chen2021solving} proposes to solve \eqref{intro_zprob} by the Gauss--Newton method. {We refer readers to \cite{chen2021solving, meng2023sparse} for illustrative examples on how to transform a PDE solving task into the minimization problem described in \eqref{intro_nlprob}.} The computational cost of the above GP method grows cubically with respect to the number of samples due to the inversion of the covariance matrix $\kappa(\boldsymbol{\phi}, \boldsymbol{\phi})$.
 To improve the performance, based on \cite{chen2021solving}, \cite{mou2022numerical} proposes to approximate the solution of a PDE in a function space generated by random Fourier features \cite{rahimi2007random, yu2016orthogonal}, where the corresponding covariance matrix is a low-rank approximation to $\kappa(\boldsymbol{\phi}, \boldsymbol{\phi})$.
-In \cite{meng2022sparse}, another low-rank approximation method using sparse GPs is presented, employing a small number of inducing points to summarize observation information.
+In \cite{meng2023sparse}, another low-rank approximation method using sparse GPs is presented, employing a small number of inducing points to summarize observation information.
 Additionally, \cite{chen2023sparse} introduces an algorithm that efficiently computes the sparse Cholesky factorization of the inverted Gram matrix.
-Although the method utilizing full-data dense kernel matrices has achieved near-linear complexity, it might encounter scalability problems when dealing with extensive datasets, and the implementation of the algorithm can become intricate.
+Despite their computational cost-saving accomplishments, low-rank approximation methods lack the scalability of neural network-based algorithms. {The primary cause for this difference lies in the scaling of parameters in the GP/Kernel method with respect to the number of collocation points, which in turn escalates with the increase in dimensions.
+Conversely, in neural network models, the parameters are designed to be independent of the number of data points.}